Registration

 Is Legacy Summer Camp Licensed?

-Yes, the New York City Department of Health and Mental Hygiene License licenses Legacy Harlem Summer Camp.
-This camp is a subsidiary of Legacy Youth Organization serving thousands of NYC students since 2002.
+Yes, the New York City Department of Health and Mental Hygiene licenses Legacy Harlem Summer Camp.
+This camp is a subsidiary of Legacy Youth Organization, serving thousands of NYC students since 2002.